akissa/rewriteng/README.md

 ## Also See

-See the [original rewrite plugin](https://github.com/coredns/coredns/tree/master/plugin/rewrite) was is used as the basis for this plugin.
+See the [original rewrite plugin](https://github.com/coredns/coredns/tree/master/plugin/rewrite) it was used as the basis for this plugin.